 If we've almost got you convinced, head over to our Samsung Galaxy A90 5G review to read more about this handset.

 How to choose the best Samsung phone for you

-When it comes to smartphones, everyone's needs are different of course – some people want the best Samsung phone camera (something Samsung excels at, by the way), some people want the best Samsung phone on a budget, and so on.
-We've tried to cater for all those different needs below.
+When it comes to smartphones, everyone's needs are different of course – some people want the best Samsung phone camera (something Samsung excels at, by the way) whereas some people want the best Samsung phone on a budget, and so on.
+We've tried to cater for all those different needs in our guide.

 Samsung's One UI layer that it puts on top of Android continues to go from strength to strength as well.
 The bloat has been trimmed down, the interface is now much more intuitive, and it even has a few features that Google would do well to copy for its own Pixel phones.

 Almost 1 in 5 phones sold worldwide is a Samsung one – that's almost as good as Apple's figures and way ahead of anyone else in the market besides the big two.
 And considering Samsung's phones are well built, powerful and stylish, it's no surprise either.